 - Fresh rosemary (stalk and leaves)

-- 1 tbsp Olive oil for frying (and to oil the bowl)
+- 1 tablespoon Olive oil for frying (and to oil the bowl)

 - Salt & pepper (to taste)

 - 2 ounces butter (softened)

 - 2 tablespoon Fresh grated Parmesan cheese (for garnish)

 To make the Gnocchi: